savelee/leeboonstra.com/source/_posts/create-a-tv-app-with-sencha-touch-and-sencha-architect.md

 The Controller
 --------------

-We will map some keyboard keys, check out: http://wiki.xbmc.org/index.php?title=Keyboard_controls We will map the arrow keys, the spacebar and the enter key.
+We will map some keyboard keys, check out: http://wiki.xbmc.org/index.php ?title=Keyboard_controls We will map the arrow keys, the spacebar and the enter key.
 1. Click in the project inspector on the **+ button**
 2. Select **Controller**
 3. In the Config Panel, set the following settings: _- userClassName: Navigation - Actions: Add - Choose a target type: Ext.dataview.List - Choose an event by name: initialize - Enter the following code:_